 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers in the Maranoa Regional Council in 2016 compared to Queensland shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in Maranoa Regional Council in 2016 compared to Queensland shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 53.8% of the resident workers held educational qualifications, and 42.6% had no qualifications, compared with 62.4% and 35.0% respectively for Queensland.
+Overall, 53.8% of the resident workers (All industries) held educational qualifications, and 42.6% had no qualifications, compared with 62.4% and 35.0% respectively for Queensland.

-The major differences between qualifications held by the resident workers of the Maranoa Regional Council and Queensland were:
+The major differences between qualifications held by the resident workers (All industries) of Maranoa Regional Council and (Queensland) were:

-- A larger percentage of resident workers with No qualifications (42.6% compared to 35.0%)
+- A larger percentage of resident workers (All industries) with No qualification (42.6% compared to 35.0%)

-- A smaller percentage of resident workers with Bachelor or Higher degrees (15.8% compared to 25.1%)
+- A larger percentage of resident workers (All industries) with Inadequately described or not stated (3.5% compared to 2.7%)

-The largest changes in the qualifications held by the resident workers in the Maranoa Regional Council between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in Maranoa Regional Council between 2011 and 2016 were: